OlivierBas/TF2PugBot-old/README.md

 ### Release (No Compilation)

-The bot can be ran with the files found in Release, a bat or shell script file might be required to run the bot with necessary launch arguements.
+The bot can be ran with the pre-compiled files found under [Releases](https://github.com/OlivierDotNet/TF2PugBot/releases), a bat or shell script file might be required to run the bot with necessary launch arguements.
+However these arguements can also be provided with shortcut launch arguements on Windows.

 * Make a file called `run.sh` (Linx) / `run.bat` (Windows)
 * Edit the file to execute the file with the following arguements: